 2. Remote Healthcare and Telemedicine

 The rise of IoT is also enhancing the capabilities of telemedicine, which is transforming the way patients access healthcare.
-Telemedicine allows patients to consult with doctors remotely through video calls, phone calls, or even chat applications.
+Telemedicine app allows patients to consult with doctors remotely through video calls, phone calls, or even chat applications.
 IoT plays a key role in this process by enabling remote monitoring of patients’ health metrics and providing real-time data during consultations.

 For instance, IoT-enabled stethoscopes can transmit heart and lung sounds to a remote doctor, allowing them to assess the patient’s condition without the need for an in-person visit.
 Similarly, wearable ECG monitors can transmit heart data to healthcare providers, enabling them to diagnose and monitor patients with cardiac conditions without requiring frequent hospital visits.